enesdemirag/dart-force/README.md

 ---

 > <b>Note:</b> I created this repo as an exercise while learning Dart Programming.
 Writing this library was very fun.
-I get help from [Dan's](https://github.com/shiffman) [awesome book :notebook:](https://natureofcode.com/book/chapter-2-forces/).
-There are also other (probably even better) implementations like [this](https://api.flutter.dev/flutter/physics/physics-library.html).
+I got help from [Dan's](https://github.com/shiffman) [awesome book :notebook:](https://natureofcode.com/book/chapter-2-forces/).
+There are also other (probably even better) implementations like [this](https://api.flutter.dev/flutter/physics/physics-library.html) and [this](https://github.com/bisrael/Phart).
 If you found a mistake or have any advice feel free to open an issue, fork, contribute...